+What is HDR?
 Everything you need to know about HDR TVs

 HDR is available in a range of different formats, but the ones you’re most likely to see are Dolby Vision, HDR10, HDR10+, and, to a much lesser degree at present, HLG (Hybrid Log-Gamma).
 Below is a quick breakdown of each:

 Dolby Vision is the HDR format that gets the most attention and it’s probably the one most folks have actually heard of.
 As Dolby’s proprietary HDR format, manufacturers have to pay a licensing fee in order to utilize Dolby Vision on their TVs.
 Dolby's version is the most advanced HDR format from a pure specifications standpoint, utilizing Dolby-mastered, dynamic metadata.
-Dolby has also suggested that displays wielding Dolby Vision be able to hit at least 1,000 nits of peak brightness, but this isn’t always the case.
+Dolby has also suggested that displays wielding Dolby Vision should be able to hit at least 1,000 nits of peak brightness, but this isn’t always the case (more on that below).

 HDR10 is the generalist, meat-and-potatoes version.
 It’s an open-source HDR format developed by the CTA (Consumer Technology Association), and while it’s the most common HDR format supported by TVs, it’s also the most limited: it uses static metadata and is not backward compatible with non-HDR TVs.

 HDR10+ was developed in part by Samsung and promoted as a free alternative to the Dolby Vision format.
 It builds upon the HDR10 install base, but adds dynamic metadata on top of the existing HDR10 information.
 Naturally, you’ll find HDR10+ most commonly on Samsung TVs, though other TV brands and content producers have also adopted it.
+Right now, Dolby Vision is a lot more common than HDR10+.

 HLG (Hybrid Log-Gamma, literally a hybrid of logarithmic transfer functions and analog gamma) is a backward-compatible form of HDR primarily developed for use in cable broadcast scenarios, developed by Japan’s NHK and Britain’s BBC.
 HLG is currently more of a fixture in Europe, where broadcast HDR is closer to mainstream rollout.

-Every HDR TV supports the basic HDR10 format, while many—from LG, Sony, Vizio, TCL, and Hisense—also net you Dolby Vision support.
+Every HDR TV supports the basic HDR10 format, while many—including models from LG, Sony, Vizio, TCL, and Hisense—also net you Dolby Vision support.
 Naturally, you’ll primarily find Samsung’s HDR10+ format on Samsung TVs, but it isn’t exclusive either.

 Typically, the “dynamic” HDR formats—HDR10+ and Dolby Vision—are going to look better than static HDR10, but this really only starts to matter when you’re choosing between budget, midrange, and high-end HDR TVs or watching content with minimal compression.